Visiting beautiful Salzburg in winter is an absolute delight.

 During our trip to Salzburg in December, we experienced everything from temperatures well below freezing to those that climbed toward 50 degrees Fahrenheit–so while it did snow some at night, it didn’t tend to stick around long during the day.

 During winter, Salzburg averages around 9 hours of daylight, so be sure to use each of them wisely!

 What to Wear During Winter in Salzburg

-The key to being comfortable during winter in Salzburg is simple: layers.
+The key to being comfortable during winter in Salzburg, Austria is simple: lots of layers.

-The weather was about average for December in Salzburg when we visited, and we were completely comfortable to walk around for hours dressed like that!
+The weather was about average for December in Salzburg when we visited, and we were completely comfortable walking around for hours dressed like that!